-There is a financial risk as outlined in the table within section 3 should the weather be similar to 2008/09, 2009/10 and 2012/13.
+There is also a financial risk as outlined in the table below.
+Should the weather be similar to 2008/09, 2009/10 and 2012/13, there is a risk of significant overspend.

-Should the weather be similar to 2010/11 then the additional cost to the Council could approach £2 million, thus putting significant strains on already constrained budgets.
+Should the weather be similar to 2010/11 and the level of service is maintained then the financial risk to the Council could approach a £2million overspend, thus putting significant strains on already constrained Council budgets.